sayed6201/operationalizing_machine_learning/README.md

 ![diagram.PNG](https://github.com/sayed6201/operationalizing_machine_learning/blob/master/screenshots/diagram.PNG "Architectural Diagram")

-The models can be trained using 2 mathods oe ways, an Automated and non Automated ways.
-In the non automated (method 1) the model is trained using AutoML and then deployed.
+The models can be trained using 2 mathods or ways, an Automated or a non Automated way.
+In the non automated way (method 1) the model is trained and then deployed.
 It does not automat the workflows.
-Whereas in the second method model is trained via a pipeline.
-Pipeline is an intedepdently executable workdlow of a complete Machine Learning task which enables external services to interact with it so that it can do work more efficiently.
+Whereas in the second method, model is trained via a published pipeline.
+Pipeline is an indepdently executable workflow of a complete Machine Learning task which enables external services to interact with it so that it can do work more efficiently.
 In this project model was trained using both methods.
-Best model was deployed as a webservice which allowed endpoints to intereact with it and get reponse.
-Then a pipeline was also created and pipeline enabled the exernal or enternal services to interact with it via HTTP API and trian the model.
+Best performing model was deployed as a webservice which allowed endpoints to intereact with it and get reponse.
+Then a pipeline was also created and published, which enabled the exernal or enternal services to interact with it via HTTP API and trian the model.

 ## Key Steps